-- a) If tenure is ultimately denied after the processes of Article 20.15 have been exhausted, the Association may file a grievance on behalf of the Faculty Member, commencing at Step 2 of Article 11.06 of the grievance procedure. - b) An arbitrator appointed pursuant to a 20.16 a) grievance shall either deny the grievance or uphold it.
-If he/she upholds the grievance he/she will be limited in remedy to a quashing of the ultimate decision and a direction that a newly constituted Tenure and Promotion Committee reconsider the recommendation. - c) A newly constituted Tenure and Promotion Committee will follow the same steps set out in this Article mutatis mutandis.
-This Committee will receive all documentation relative to the original application, including a copy of the Arbitrator's award.
+- a) If tenure is ultimately denied after the processes of Article 20.15 have been exhausted, the Association may file a grievance on behalf of the Faculty Member, commencing at Step 2 of Article 11.06 of the grievance procedure. - b) An arbitrator appointed pursuant to an Article 20.16 a) grievance shall either deny the grievance or uphold it.
+If the arbitrator upholds the grievance the arbitrator will be limited in remedy to a quashing of the ultimate decision and a direction that a newly constituted Tenure and Promotion Committee reconsider the recommendation. - c) A newly constituted Tenure and Promotion Committee will follow the same steps set out in this Article mutatis mutandis.
+This Committee will receive all documentation relative to the original application, including a copy of the arbitrator's award.
 This Committee will make a final and binding decision and report this decision to the President who will advise the Board of Governors and the candidate.

-20. 17 Denial of Tenure or Extended Process
+20.17 Denial of Tenure or Extended Process

-Unless their tenure consideration was early, a Faculty Member who is denied tenure, or for whom the processes of this Article have extended past the terminal date of their normal probationary appointment, will have his/her employment extended at the Member's current salary and benefits with a twelve (12) month limited term contract for the Academic Year following his/her last probationary year.
-A candidate for tenure who is still undergoing appeals and/or arbitration under this article past the terminal date of their normal probationary appointment will be deemed to be a Member of the Faculty Association during this time for the purposes of these appeals and/or arbitration.
+Unless their tenure consideration was early, a Faculty Member who is denied tenure, or for whom the processes of this Article have extended past the terminal date of their normal probationary appointment, will have their employment extended at the Faculty Member's current salary and benefits with a twelve (12) month limited term contract for the Academic Year following the Faculty Member's last probationary year.
+A candidate for tenure who is still undergoing appeals and/or arbitration under this Article past the terminal date of their normal probationary appointment will be deemed to be a Faculty Member of the Association during this time for the purposes of these appeals and/or arbitration.